 - Loss of bladder or bowel control

-Spinal cysts tend to get larger over time.
+The OHSU Spine Center favors the least-invasive options whenever possible.
+Spinal cysts tend to get larger over time, however.
 If a cyst causes symptoms, your doctor might recommend surgery to remove it.
-OHSU Spine Center doctors are experts at treating spinal cysts and take a conservative approach to spine care, favoring minimally invasive treatments.